Crawling, Indexing, and Ranking

 Important ranking considerations include:

-• Relevance to the search query.
+- Relevance to the search query

-• Content quality, depth, and usefulness.
+- Content quality, depth, usefulness, and originality

-• Search intent alignment.
+- Search intent alignment

-• Internal links and site structure.
+- Internal links and site structure

-• External authority signals, including backlinks.
+- External authority signals, including backlinks

-• Freshness, when the query requires current information.
+- Freshness, when the query requires current information

 Google’s public explanation of ranking results highlights meaning, relevance, quality, usability, and context as major factors in how results are evaluated and presented.